createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-12-03
+🗓️ 2025-12-04
-💬 "Friendship is like money, easier made than kept." — Samuel Butler
+💬 "Never idealize others.
+They will never live up to your expectations." — Leo Buscaglia
 <!--END_SECTION:quote-->